yueranyuan/vector_edu/README.md

 * this should default to 14 fold cross validation.
 Each fold is run individually by doing 'python kt_driver.py -t [fold#]'
 * example results: "python kt_driver.py -t 2" yields ~80% validation accuracy at convergence

+note: there is a deployment package that can batch run all folds (locally or on aws) and analyze the results but usage isn't super straight-forward, message/email me to inquire about deployment.

 Details
 -------